jswithalex/BACE-Winter2015/best_practices.md

 ## Best Practices

+## Validate your HTML and CSS

+Sometimes, after a long time debugging JavaScript, it turns out that the issue you're seeing is in the HTML, not the JavaScript.
+So make sure to validate your HTML when you can.

 ## Variable Names Matter, so does Design

 There is a saying that goes something to the effect of "the hardest part of programming is naming things".